prathamesh-patil-5090/Information_Summarizer/README.md

 ```
 ## Usage
 1. Login and Signup: Access authentication features at the login page.
-2. Upload Content: Go to the upload page to submit text, PDF, DOCX, or video links.
+2. Upload Content: Go to the upload page to submit text, PDF, url , or video links.
 3. Summary Generation: Choose the content type and receive a summarized version on the result page.
 ## Project Structure
 ```